jnalepka/grenton-to-homeassistant/README.md

 # GrentonObjects_HomeAssistant

-This is an unofficial integration of the Grenton system with Home Assistant.
+This is an unofficial integration of the Grenton system with the Home Assistant.

 ## Installation